adityatripathi05/Universal-Authentication-Platform/SRS.md

 #### 6.1.1 Platform Constraints
 - **Programming Language**: Python 3.9+ with FastAPI framework
-- **Database Support**: PostgreSQL, MySQL, MongoDB, SQL Server, Oracle
 - **Deployment**: Docker containers with Kubernetes support
 - **Dependencies**: Minimal external dependencies for lightweight deployment

 #### 6.1.2 Integration Constraints
-- **Data Access**: Read-only access to host application databases recommended
+- **Data Access**: UAP shall not have direct access to the host application's database.
+All data exchange must occur over the secure, host-provided API.
 - **Network**: UAP and host application must have network connectivity
 - **Authentication Schema**: Support for common authentication patterns only
 - **Session Storage**: Redis recommended for session caching